 Modeled after CPR training which trains civilians to resuscitate a person in physical distress – QPR trains civilians to identify possible suicidal intentions, talk to the person, and get the person referred to professional help.

-Free, local QPR training
+Free, Local QPR Training

 The Wisconsin Department of Veterans Affairs offers free, local QPR training throughout the state.